itsvicsoto/captainup-js/README.md

-express-ng-boilerplate
+express-boilerplate
 ======================

-Plain Angular running on ExpressJS Boilerplate for Starters
+ExpressJS Boilerplate for Starters